Venom is a Marvel Comics

 The creature ultimately survived

-going on to bond to a series of hosts (many that bore grudges against Spider-Man), developing from a lonely alien creature to a bloodthirsty
+, going on to bond to a series of hosts (many that bore grudges against Spider-Man), developing from a lonely alien creature to a bloodthirsty

 monstrosity, and remains one of Spider-Man's deadliest foes, despite of and due to the lingering desire it still possesses for him

-Volume 2 and the current Thunderbolts
+Volume 2 and Thunderbolts

 The symbiote remaining bonded to Spider-Man or bonding to a character other than Eddie Brock has been the focus of numerous What Ifs